Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors

-Recall that a singularity of a normal surface is rational if the geometric genus of the surface is unchanged by a resolution of the singularity.
+Recall that a singularity of a normal surface is \textit{rational} if the geometric genus of the surface is unchanged by a resolution of the singularity.
 The rational singularities of surfaces are classified by their multiplicity $m$ which equals $-Z^2$ where $Z$ is the Artin cycle of the resolution.
 When $m=2$, the dual graph of the minimal resolution of the rational singularity is one of the Dynkin diagrams, which are the underlying graphs of the Dynkin quivers.
-So we naturally ask ``what are the other dual resolution graphs of singularities which may give linear free divisors?".
+So we naturally ask ``What are the other dual resolution graphs of singularities which may give linear free divisors?".
 Here we try to answer this question.

-By \cite[Theorem 3.10]{granger-mond-schulze}, linear free divisors can only be obtained from a quiver having the form of a tree.
+By { \cite[Theorem 3.9]{granger-mond-schulze},} linear free divisors can only be obtained from a quiver having the form of a tree.
 In this work, we are interested in rational singularities of surfaces as their dual resolution graphs are trees.
 We will refer to their resolution graphs as \textit{rational trees}.
 In particular, we consider rational singularities for which, in the Artin cycle, the coefficients of the exceptional curves corresponding to the vertices with weight $\geq 3$ are all equal to one.
-The singularities having such resolution graphs are called rational quasi-determinantal singularities (\cite{dejong}).
-The simplest quasi-determinantal singularities of surfaces, which can also be seen as a generalisation of rational surface singularities of multiplicity 2, are the rational singularities of multiplicity $3$, which are called rational triple points (or RTP for short).
-In fact, they are determinantal (\cite{wahl-equations}).
+The singularities having such resolution graphs are called rational singularities with almost reduced Artin cycle (\cite{gustavsen}).
+The simplest singularities of surfaces of that type, which can also be seen as a generalisation of rational surface singularities of multiplicity $2$, are the rational singularities of multiplicity $3$, called rational triple points (or RTP for short).
+They are also determinantal singularities (\cite{wahl-equations}).
 Moreover, their dual resolution graphs contain Dynkin diagrams as subtrees.
 These are the simplest rational trees (quivers) answering our question above.